The Harley tour birthday celebrations testimonial:

 The bridge was given its current name on Remembrance Day in 1998 to honour the memory of the soldiers of the Australian and New Zealand Army Corps (known as Anzacs) who served in World War I.

-However, time was nearly up so Jungle dropped Andrei back at the Tramshed.
-He thought the 3 Bridge trike tour was fantastic, a great way to see parts of the city only the locals know about.
-His friends were so happy because he loved it – a great Harley birthday present surprise. ?
+However, the hour was up so Craig dropped our passengers back at Star City.
+The passengers thought the birthday and anniversary trike tour was a great and fun experience.
+Also, a great way to see parts of the city only the locals know about.

 https://www.trolltours.com.au/product/three-bridges-trike-tour/

-Firstly, they rode past the famous Bondi Beach.
-Probably the most famous beach in Australia, if not the world.
-When in Sydney it is one of the places you should visit.
+After a stop for a stretch and a few photos, they hopped back on the Harley and Alan rode back over the Sydney Harbour Bridge.
+They bypassed the city and rode through the posh eastern suburbs of Sydney, including the Bays: Rose Bay, Double Bay and Rushcutters Bay.
+Next, Alan stopped at Bondi Beach for photos and so Debbie could have a proper look at one of the most famous beaches in the world.
 The beach is seriously nice (but not our favourite) and we usually stop near the lifeguard station, made famous by the TV series “Bondi Rescue”.
 Bondi Beach is one of the most visited tourist sites in Australia.

 https://www.trolltours.com.au/product/design-your-own-ride/